 The Arctic MX-4 is the longest-lasting thermal paste.

 Thermal pastes like the Arctic MX-4 are in high demand because of their excellent thermal performance for the price.
 This new version is a significant step up in heat conductivity over the original.
-This new version is among the best thermal pastes available.
+This latest version is among the best thermal pastes available.
 An unusually high thermal conductivity of around 6.0 W/mK is achieved because of the use of carbon microparticles in a novel thermal compound.
 This innovative substance provides outstanding heat conductivity, enabling you to push the computer’s CPU and GPU to their limits.

 Is MX4 the Best Thermal Paste?